ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 faux pivot facet technique really shines for a "foo by bar"-type query where there are large numbers of first ("foo") level facet results.
-Say, the first level has 10 results, this would mean 11 queries (one for the top 10 "foo"'s, then one each for the top second-level "bar"'s for each "foo").
+Say, the first level has 10 results, this would mean 11 queries (one for the top 10 "foo"'s, then one *each* for the 10 second-level "bar"'s for each "foo").
 The faux pivot facet technique cuts this down to 2 queries total.

-Although our examples here only use facet fields, the technique works equally well for [facet queries][facet_query].
-And it works when using [distributed search][distributed].
+The method is generally applicable too.
+Although our examples here only use facet fields, the technique equally works for [facet queries][facet_query].

-Additionally, the technique can be applied to further decision tree levels.
+And [distributed search][distributed] supports the approach as well.

+Looking further, the technique can be applied to additional decision tree levels.
 In the Solr 4.0 world, this simply means adding another field like ``facet.pivot=price_f,genre_s,inStock_b`` to get further breakdowns for the "in stock" boolean field.
 For Solr 1.4.1, we would do a third query, with permutations of our previous tagged ``fq``'s, as well as second-level